phelps-matthew/brain-cloud/README.md

 Here is a bare template brain cloud that I suggest using, as it does not have any existing notes yet.

 ## What is brain cloud based on?
 It is a tuned web-notebook that is based on an open source project called [TiddlyWiki](https://github.com/Jermolene/TiddlyWiki5).
+Here's their description:
-They describe it as *a complete interactive wiki in JavaScript.
+*TiddlyWiki is a complete interactive wiki in JavaScript.
 It can be used as a single HTML file in the browser or as a powerful Node.js application.
 It is highly customisable: the entire user interface is itself implemented in hackable WikiText.*

 So where does brain cloud fit into this?
 It represents the completed product of a LOT of hours customizing and tweaking a vanilla flavored TiddlyWiki with a focus on presenting an interface that is tuned for highly productive note taking.